mcvm-launcher/mcvm/docs/configuring.md

 The first form just has the type of the instance.
 All fields are optional unless stated otherwise.

 - `type` (Required): The type of the instance, either `"client"` or `"server"`.
+- `from`: A [profile](#profiles) to derive configuration from.
+- `version`: The Minecraft version of the instance.
+Can use `"latest"` or `"latest_snapshot"` as special identifiers to get the latest version.
+This is technically a required field, but can be derived from a profile instead.
+- `modloader`: The modloader for the instance, which can be used to set both the client and server type automatically.
+- `client_type`: The modification type for the client.
+Defaults to using the `modloader` setting.
+- `server_type`: The modification type for the server.
+Defaults to using the `modloader` setting.
+- `package_stability`: Global stability setting for all packages in this instance.
+Defaults to `"stable"`.
 - `launch`: Options that modify the game execution.
 - `launch.args`: Custom arguments that will be passed to the Java Virtual Machine and game.
 Each one is optional and can either be a string of arguments separated by spaces or a list.
 - `launch.memory`: Memory sizes for the Java heap initial and maximum space.
 Use a string to set both (recommended), or set them individually using an object.
 These follow the same format as the Java arguments (e.g. `1024M` or `10G`) and should be preferred to using custom arguments as it allows MCVM to do some extra things.